-Knowing how to treat sour crop can might mean the difference between life and death for your chickens.
+Knowing how to treat sour crop might mean the difference between life and death for your chickens.

 Although preventing sour crop is absolutely better than having to treat it, there are times when you’ll just need to know how to treat sour crop.